Welcome

 I gladly continue my learning and development through various means of study, reflection, and input from other professionals.
 I am an accredited member of the National Counselling and Psychotherapy Society and a member of The British Association of Counselling and Psychotherapy, and abide by their codes of ethics.
 I meet monthly with my clinical supervisor and engage regularly in my own personal therapy as a means of growth and to keep my work to a high standard.

-When I’m not wearing my therapist hat, I still love exploring life’s depths, whether out in the wilds, buried in a book, or doing other things that most people do.
+When I’m not wearing my therapist hat, I still love exploring life’s depths, whether out in the wilds, buried in a book, or doing other sorts of things that most people do.

 The room in Broomhall, Sheffield